chanson02/Impawnstor/README.md

 # Impawnstor - Chess Player Impostor Bot

-Welcome to the chess project repository.
+Welcome to the Impawnstor project repository.
 This project started as a collaborative effort between Cooper and Abe (founders) to explore and create an interesting application related to chess.
 At this moment, the project is very loosely defined.
-Hopefully, we can add more information here when we're ready to start programming!
+Hopefully, we can add more information when we're ready to start programming!

 ## Purpose